Sarah Share

 Why not Jam-Along with Carrie & Mowkee - Fun Music to join in with.

-A weekly 8-lesson SEND resource for use at school or at home using the improvise approach.
+A weekly 8-lesson Specialist Provision resource for use at school or at home using the improvise approach.
 You can join in however you feel is right for you.
 You might want to sing, use body percussion, your voice, an app or use items from around your home.

 Just have fun making music alongside Carrie & Mowkee.
 Perhaps you can persuade someone else to join in making music with you?